 The absurd amount of crazy cool, highly valuable and most importantly highly sought after skills you’ll develop and learn…are well worth the effort.

-From content creation, website development, paid traffic, funnel building, email marketing, lead generation…(and the list clearly goes on), you’ll learn some kickass skillz AND you’ll up your market value.
+From content creation, website development, paid traffic, funnel building, email marketing, lead generation…(and the list clearly goes on and on), you’ll learn some kickass skillz AND you’ll up your market value.
 You’ll learn more and be more valuable to businesses.

 5- Anybody Can Do It